-November, 1979, saw Jimmy Carter's Iranian hostage crisis.
-The Cold War flared up, and there was fear of a possible nuclear war.
-Ronald Reagan touted a technology called "Star Wars" to defend from incoming missiles, and Carl Sagan envisioned a nuclear winter in which life might become extinct.
+Jimmy Carter's presidency was marred by the Iranian hostage crisis.
+The Cold War flared up, and Ronald Reagan touted a technology called "Star Wars" to defend us from incoming missiles.
+Carl Sagan envisioned a nuclear winter in which life might become extinct.

 "Soldiers" mirrors the international tensions of its time and the threat of nuclear war.
-"All that thunder and the blinding light" are atomic bombs.
+"All that thunder and the blinding light" are hydrogen bombs.
 "In the winter night" is nuclear winter.
-"The beast" is war itself.
+"The beast" is war.

 5 THE VISITORS - Someone's home is being invaded.
 There are political overtones with secret meetings and hopes of freedom.
 I speculated endlessly before learning the real meaning of the song.
-Of course, I thought the KGB might be after a defector as it might have been after the Russian chess player in CHESS.
+I thought the KGB might be after a defector and that it might be the Russian chess player.
 I thought it might be a paranoid Elvis crackin' up at Graceland, Napoleon at Waterloo or even King Kong being abducted from his island.
 I imagined the visitors to be in-laws ransacking someone's house.
-It finally came out that Benny and Bjorn had written about repression in Poland.
-There was a resurgence of the Cold War in the early 1980s, and we all got political.
+It finally came out that Benny and Bjorn were writing about Poland.
+There was a resurgence of the Cold War in the 1980s, and we all got political.
 Only with the fall of the Berlin Wall did the Soviet Union loosen its grip on eastern Europe.

-The woman in this song harbored dissidents.
+The woman here harbored dissidents.
 They plotted to overthrow the government.
 She knew she was in danger and expected the police.
-They finally come, and her friends disappear.
+They finally came, and her friends disappeared.
 She panics!
 We look around to see the trappings of someone who might engage in underground activities: books and paintings.
 An intellectual!
-She is numb as the police take her into custody.
+She is numb as the police take her away.

 I contrasted the isolation of "The Visitors" with the gregariousness of "Eagle."
 It is a 180 degree turn.
 The cover of The Visitors album shows the space that has grown between Agnetha, Benny, Bjorn and Frida.
 They are unaware of each other.